Saturday, March 22, 2025

 • Large Intestine Divergent → Rejoins at LI18 (neck/throat region)

-• San Jiao Divergent is unique in that it follows a descending trajectory rather than ascending, aligning with its role in fluid regulation and the Three Burner system.
+The San Jiao Divergent is unique in that it follows a descending trajectory rather than ascending, aligning with its role in regulating the Three Burners.

 Divergent Meridian Pair